christianscooty/Final_Project/README.md

 * Trying to find a way to add columns to a csv _without_ making a new csv file everytime
 * Making sure the dates were in a consistent format across all the tiles.

 Unfortunately, I was unsuccessful in finding a solution to the first issue, hence the myriad of csv files included in my project.
-Near the end, I ended up having to create a workflow (which is displayed above) which allowed me to understand my own process and how these different files connected
+Near the end, I ended up having to create a workflow (which is displayed above) which allowed me to understand my own process and how these different files were connected.

 The second issue I was able to conquer.
 This issue grew larger than necessary mostly because I was unaware of it until most of the way through my project when only some dates were being written to my files and others were excluded.
 I had to dig back one by one through my files until I understood where the issue started, and had to rewrite my code to place all the dates in the same format.